mnr/writing-wip/kwak-anthology.md

 "I AM PUTTING MYSELF TO THE FULLEST POSSIBLE USE!" screeched Rifkin.
 Rifkin had pried open the door of his cage and was heading to the kitchen.
 Araci followed a minute later to observe the bird ripping apart a box of crackers.
 The floor vac robot was already in motion and Araci resignedly observed the bird and the vacuum fight it out.

 Leaving the kitchen ruckus of vacuum vs bird, Araci retreated to the living room.
 If Robin was fighting with Hestia's manufacturers, what was Dakota doing with one of the units in her apartment?
 Robin's toothbrush was testimony he knew about the stove.
 Was Dakota's death the unexpected result of a lover's argument?
-The flower of young affection got lost in arguments about minutia and lovers had killed lovers because of the way they chewed food, cheated at cards, or felt about religion, politics, or family.
+The flower of affection got lost in arguments about minutia and lovers had killed lovers because of the way they chewed food, cheated at cards, or felt about religion, politics, or family.

-Dakota herself wasn't an innocent young thing.
+Dakota herself wasn't an innocent.
 Working for a ransomware corporation might look corporate but in the end, it was about fraud.
 IT managers lost their jobs because of ransomware.
 CEOs were asked to step down.
 Stock prices fell.
 Customer data was enslaved and sold to less scrupulous operators.
 Dakota knew this and still accepted a paycheck.
 Did her past catch up in a sudden fashion?

 Araci's visor flagged an incoming message from the police station.
 Robin Lopez had been found and was waiting for his arrival.
 The bird and vacuum would have to argue without him.